 Frankly, I had no idea he believed she was real.
 I’ve never really played up the whole Santa thing, and last Christmas he made no bones about the fact that he knew Santa wasn’t real.
 But evidently he was counting on the tooth fairy, so in a rare moment of inspiration, I grabbed a five-dollar bill from my purse (inflation’s a beast!) and ran upstairs and proclaimed indignantly, “Let me check!
 I don’t believe you!”

-And I pulled up the pillow with my free hand and felt under the pillow with the hand clenching the money, and lo and behold, I pulled out the delinquent five-dollar bill and handed it to David.
-I’m a regular David Copperfield, I’ll tell ya!
+And I pulled up the pillow with my free hand and felt under the pillow with the hand clenching the money, and lo and behold, I pulled out the delinquent five-dollar bill and handed it to D. I’m a regular D Copperfield, I’ll tell ya!

 I fully expected him to call me on it, but he said in wonderment, “I didn’t see it there!”